The course is mainly theoretical with 70% of the final mark being exam orientated. The remaining 30% is derived from practical coursework.

 Students will be required to undertake two parts within this component.
 Part 1: Performance/coaching of a sport or activity.
 Part 2: The Evaluation and Analysis of Performance for Improvement (EAPI) of a sport or activity.
 This does not have to be the same sport or activity that was undertaken in part 1.

-Applicants will require at least a Grade B in GCSE Physical Education.
-Students who have not studied GCSE PE can still be accepted onto the course, but should have achieved a Grade B in Biology and a Grade 6 in English.
-If you do not achieve this grade then you will need to convince the Faculty.
+Applicants will require at least a Grade 6 in GCSE Physical Education.
+Students who have not studied GCSE PE can still be accepted onto the course, but should have achieved a Grade 6 in Biology and a Grade 6 in English.

 OCR Physical Education H555